lsst/dp1_lsst_io/docs/tutorials/portal.rst

 100. How to: RSP functionality
 ==============================

-Short tutorials with a learning objective of how to use a single RSP function or tool.
+Short tutorials showing how to use a single RSP function or tool.

 101. User Interface (UI)
 ------------------------